dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Ten minutes of careful searching later, Maelyn faced the dismal truth - she was bookless.” - Anita Valle
+“I'm an open book.
+But some of the pages are stuck together.” - Kelli Jae Baeli
 </i>
 </blockquote>